JustinPeguero/Network-File-Shares-And-Permissions/README.md

 </p>
 <p>
-In Windows C:\ drive right click the folder-->hover to Properties-->Click on the Sharing Tab-->Click on Share from the Sharing tab-->Type Domain Users in the bar above the name and permission level.
+In Windows C:\ drive, Right Click The Folder-->Hover To Properties-->Click On The Sharing Tab-->Click On Share From The Sharing Tab-->Type Domain Users In The Bar Above The Name And Permission Level.

 There will be a drop down menu that will allow you to select the permission level for your domain users.
 Check "Read" for the read-access folder, "Read/Write" for the write-access folder.
 Instead of adding domain users in the no-access folder, we will use domain admins instead and provide them with "Read/Write" access.
 This will give normal users no access to that folder.